 The school has guidelines for what can and cannot be posted on its social media accounts.
 Those who are authorised to manage the account must ensure they abide by these guidelines at all times.

-Monitoring of School Network and use of ICT Facilities The school reserves the right to monitor the use of its ICT facilities and network, including:
+Monitoring and filtering of School Network and use of ICT Facilities To safeguard and promote the welfare of children and provide them with a safe environment to learn, the school reserves the right to filter and monitor the use of its ICT facilities and network.
+This includes, but is not limited to, the filtering and monitoring of:

 Internet sites visited